samizdatco/skia-canvas/docs/api/imagedata.md

 # ImageData

-> The `ImageData` object offers a convenient container that bundled raw pixel data with metadata helpful for working with it.
+> The `ImageData` object offers a convenient container that bundles raw pixel data with metadata helpful for working with it.
 Skia Canvas's implementation of the class mirrors the [standard **ImageData**][ImageData]'s structure and behavior, but extends it in a few ways.

 | Dimensions                 | Format                                     | Pixel Data                    |
 | --                         | --                                         | --                            |